ℹ️Glossary

 GHG source

-Physical unit or process emitting a GHG into the atmosphere (standard NF-ISO 14064-1:2018).
+Physical unit or process releasing a GHG into the atmosphere (standard NF-ISO 14064-1:2018).

-Bottom-up trajectory
+Bottom-up pathway

 Last updated